cose-wg/HPKE/draft-ietf-cose-hpke.md

 - KDF algorithm
 - AEAD algorithm

+The "KEM", "KDF", and "AEAD" values are conceptually taken from the HPKE IANA registry {{HPKE-IANA}}.
+Hence, COSE-HPKE cannot use a algorithm combination that is not already available with HPKE.

 For better readability of the algorithm combination ciphersuites labels are build according to the following scheme: